Hungarian Wine

 Personal transformations take time, of course.
 They usually take years and years.
 But if they are really the students of ‘holy Torah’, you‘ll see some subtle but profound differences almost immediately.

-Even if someone continues to get angry, for example, they’ll be far faster to apologise, and feel far worse about the damage they’ve done.
+Even if someone continues to get angry, for example, they’ll be far faster to apologize, and feel far worse about the damage they’ve done.
 And they’ll admit they aren’t perfect, which is probably one of the key indicators of a person who’s starting to learn holy Torah.

 And if all of these things aren’t happening – even if the person has been learning every day and got super stringent on a million and one external details – it’s highly probable that they aren’t learning holy Torah.
 They aren’t drinking ‘Fine Hungarian Wine’ after all – and they won’t be able to fool you that they are.